devpersi/breakout-pygame/readme.md

 ## Getting Started
 1. Clone or download the repository to your local machine
 2. Make sure [Python](https://www.python.org/downloads/) and [pygame](https://www.pygame.org/news) are installed
-3. Open a terminal and cd into the folder that stored the repository
+3. Open a terminal and cd into the source folder
-4. Run on Windows
+4. Run
   ```
-  python .\source\main.py
+  python main.py
   ```

 ## Project Features